Raising the Continuous Integration Bar

 The classic approach is to use Feature Branches.
 As long as the feature is not done, the branch is not merged into Mainline.
 Intrinsically, the feature is hidden using the version control system as a manual toggling mechanism.
 This has a downside.
 The feature is not integrated with all the other ongoing changes while the feature is being implemented.
 We are blind to whether the feature will cause any integration problems until the feature is finished and merged into Mainline.
 This delays feedback.
 Inevitably, it negatively impacts quality and necessarily increases the lead time to market.

 Instead, we could plainly Hide Unfinished Functionality.
 This is likely the most uncomplicated practice to adopt.
-It is entirely acceptable to have unfinished functionality sitting in production as long as it is not discoverable and does not introduce any security risks.
+It is downright acceptable to have unfinished functionality sitting in production provided it is not discoverable and does not introduce any security risks.
 Commonly, we do not need elaborate Feature Toggles for that.
 For instance, when adding a new screen to an existing user interface we simply do not wire the screen into the navigation.
 We only do that at the end, once the screen is ready.
 The same is true for new API endpoints or backend services.
 As long as they are not ready, we do not document them or we do not use the backend service.

 In some cases, we will have to perform a large refactoring that can rip apart the application for an extended period.
 Let us say, we want to replace a library or a framework with another or we need to break backwards compatibility on a certain service.
 Here too, the classic approach is to use Feature Branches.
 Again, the problem is we are not integrating.
 In the meantime, while the large refactoring is happening, new functionality is added.
 When the refactoring is finally ready, the integration will be tedious and time-consuming.
 Accordingly, delivery comes to a halt and delivery lead times go through the roof.
 On top of that, we have created a massive amount of inventory that we do not dare to integrate as we fear how complicated that will be.